bucs445fall2025/project-virtualenvironment/sprints/ch7_sprint/sprint.md

 ## Technical Debt

 Pretty UI, we still need to hash out some issues with hooking the UI up to the logic, and getting the canvas to work.
+However, I wouldn't necessarily consider this "debt" per se as the UI is always going to be tentative and subject to change based on the actual logic of the program.

 ### Requirement Target